drakeasberry/2021_Resbaz_Python/shell-lessons/Shell_Git.md

 # Shell Lessons

-# Getting started
+## Getting started

 In your browser

+* Open a tab and go to [workshop website](https://ua-carpentries-workshops.github.io/2020-02-15-Tucson/) and make sure you have installed the required software for your system. `Red sticky` if you need help.
-* Open a tab and go to the Etherpad
+* Open a tab and go to the [Etherpad](https://pad.carpentries.org/2020-02-15-Tucson)
-* Open a tab and go to Github and login with your account
+* Open a tab and go to [Github](https://github.com/) and login with your account
-* Open a tab and go to the Workshop website and make sure you have installed the required software for your system. `Red sticky` if you need help.
+* Open a tab and go to our Github repository.
+Use the link in the Etherpad.
 * Open a tab and go to [Explain Shell](http://explainshell.com/)
 * Open a tab and go to the Shell Share in the link in the Etherpad
 * Open `Terminal` or `git bash` and enter `nano` to make sure you have `nano` installed.
-* Open a tab and go to our Github repository.
-Use the link in the Etherpad.

 ## What is the shell?